Keeping backyard poultry

 What do I do if I suspect my birds are unwell?

-Poultry farmers and backyard flock and bird owners are urged to report any cases of unexplained bird deaths to the 24-hour Emergency Animal Disease Watch Hotline on 1800 675 888, or to your local vet or to Agriculture Victoria animal health staff.
+Poultry farmers and backyard flock and bird owners are urged to report any cases of unexplained bird deaths or sharp drop in egg production to the 24-hour Emergency Animal Disease Watch Hotline on 1800 675 888, or to your local vet or to Agriculture Victoria animal health staff.

 Property Identification Codes (PIC) and Permits